Debt Settlement Offer (DSO)

 If the lender agrees to the reduced settlement amount, then the remaining balance will be written off and you will be considered debt free with that lender.

 How Does a Debt Settlement Offer (DSO) Work?

 Firstly, a DSO is only suitable for those who are able to clear debt with a lump sum of money.

 If you have received money, possible via an inheritance etc. and you have debts you have been struggling with, then you could suggest this option to your lender.
 Occasionally, this option could be suggested by your creditor if they feel it is appropriate.

 An example of this is if you owe your lender £5,000 and you have a lump sum of £3,500, then, as long as you can pay it as one lump sum, your lender may agree to treat that as a final settlement figure.
+This can also be referred to as a ‘debt discount’.
 This is mutually beneficial since it reduces your debt, plus it allows the lender to clear a debt that otherwise may take a long time to collect.